In this post, I’m sharing how to build a modern DIY round coffee table–in any size!

 So when I changed my mind and built the table the way that I did, I had quite a bit of lumber left over that I had already paid for and I didn’t want it to go to waste.

-I’ve got step by step tutorial below for this DIY round coffee table project, including how to modify them for your particular size.
-And, I’ve also got a video with tons of helpful information (including how to make your own circle cutting jig!) here:
+I’ve got step by step tutorial and plans below for this DIY round coffee table project plus a video (including how to make your own circle cutting jig!) here:

 This post contains affiliate links.
 See website policies here.

 *Materials may vary depending on the size table you’re building.

 - Router (optional–can use a jig saw or band saw instead)

 - ⅜″ forstner bit (Optional–to countersink and plug screw holes)

 - ⅝″ forstner bit (to install figure 8 fasteners)